smaliaquib/MirrorMuse/README.md

-# LLM Engineer's Handbook - End-to-End LLM System
+# MirrorMuse End-to-End LLM System

 This repository contains the code and resources for building a production-ready LLM-based system, covering everything from data collection to deployment and monitoring.